-Storm hardening efforts include stronger poles, narrower cross arms that help wires deflect falling branches, stronger wire and smart switches that minimize the number of customers affected by any one outage.
-These upgraded circuits have seen a significant reduction in storm damage and 25% fewer outages.
+Storm-hardening upgrades include stronger poles, narrower cross arms that help wires deflect falling branches, stronger wire and smart switches that minimize the number of customers affected by any one outage.
+Upgraded circuits have seen a significant reduction in storm damage and 45% fewer outages.
 PSEG Long Island started storm hardening in early 2015, utilizing a $729 million grant from the Federal Emergency Management Agency.
-When this work concludes early next year, we will have:
+When this work concludes we will have:

 - Storm hardened more than 1,000 miles of electric infrastructure

 Continued Efforts: Power On

 We’re not stopping there.
 As our initial storm-hardening program concludes this spring, PSEG Long Island is continuing our important efforts by launching Power On, a new initiative that will continue to improve reliability by strengthening distribution lines, targeting the most vulnerable circuits across Long Island and the Rockaways.
 Power On will continue to focus on mainline circuits, the backbone of PSEG Long Island’s distribution system.
 Specifically, Power On upgrades include: